Ron Harper: Coaching career

 In 2005, Harper signed as an assistant coach for the Detroit Pistons.
 His two-year deal was not renewed in 2007.

 Media appearances

 On November 1, 1997, Ron Harper appeared in the Nickelodeon sitcom Kenan & Kel, in the episode titled "Foul Bull".
 In the episode, Harper, as a Chicago Bull, slips on some orange soda and gets injured, and all of Chicago is angry with Kenan and Kel, who try to apologize.

 Personal life

 Harper has battled stuttering for most of his life, and donates his time to the National Stuttering Association to encourage others with this problem to not let it hinder them.

-Harper is the father of NBA player Ron Harper Jr. and Dylan Harper.
-Dylan plays for Don Bosco Prep high school and is a 5 star recruit in the Class of 2024.
+Harper is the father of NBA players Ron Harper Jr. and Dylan Harper, both with his ex-wife Maria.
+Dylan was drafted 2nd overall in the 2025 NBA draft.
 He is the godfather to R. J. Hunter.